Parliamentary Papers Act 1840: Provisions

 Publication for circulation among Members of Parliament is protected by absolute privilege under common law.
 The Act received royal assent on 14 April 1840.

-The Act is notable by being ex post facto – it changes the legal status of happenings before the Act was passed.
+The act is notable by being ex post facto – it changes the legal status of happenings before the act was passed.
 As such, it is a precedent showing that Parliament has sovereignty over the past as well as the future.

+Subsequent developments

+In section 3 of the act, the words "under the general issue" were repealed by section 3 of, and the third schedule to, the Statute Law Revision Act 1958 (6 & 7 Eliz.
+2. c.
+46), which came into force on 23 July 1958.